zetterus/steam_discount_watcher/README.md

 # Web Version

-The web version of Steam Discount Watcher is available at [[GitHub Pages](https://steamwatcher.streamlit.app/)](https://steamwatcher.streamlit.app/).
+The web version of Steam Discount Watcher is available at [https://steamwatcher.streamlit.app/](https://steamwatcher.streamlit.app/).
 This version does not include the scheduling feature but offers user authentication and the ability to save settings for authenticated users.

 ## Features